 Need a gluten-free dessert for entertaining this fall?
 This recipe for make-ahead Gluten-Free Chocolate Pumpkin Cheesecake Bars is sure to be a huge hit with your guests!

-You may remember from our Gluten-Free Caramel Apple Monkey Bread post last month that we are partnering with Pamela’s® Products to showcase just how easy and delicious gluten-free cooking and baking can be.
+We are partnering with Pamela’s® Products to showcase just how easy and delicious gluten-free cooking and baking can be.
 It’s been a super fun for us to experiment with their wide assortment of products, and this month we focused our efforts on dessert.
 And not just any ol’ dessert, mind you.
 We went big with these luscious, three layer Gluten-Free Chocolate Pumpkin Cheesecake Bars.

 These bars showcase one of fall’s most popular flavors – pumpkin – making it a perfect addition to your fall recipe collection.
 The crust is made with a box of Pamela’s® Gluten-Free Chocolate Grahams.
 You can pulse them to crumbs in your food processor, or – if you’re lazy like me and don’t want to clean up the mess from the food processor – you can dump the grahams in a plastic bag and crush them into crumbs with a rolling pin.